mobxjs/mobx-utils/README.md

 `createTransformer` turns a function (that should transform value `A` into another value `B`) into a reactive and memoizing function.
 In other words, if the `transformation` function computes B given a specific A, the same B will be returned for all other future invocations of the transformation with the same A.
-However, if A changes, the transformation will be re-applied so that B is updated accordingly.
+However, if A changes, or any derivation accessed in the transformer function body gets invalidated, the transformation will be re-applied so that B is updated accordingly.
 And last but not least, if nobody is using the transformation of a specific A anymore, its entry will be removed from the memoization table.

 The optional `onCleanup` function can be used to get a notification when a transformation of an object is no longer needed.